 - The synchronisation of harmonised water level forecasts has begun.

-- The implementation of the transnational Waterway Monitoring System (WAMOS) was started in April 2018.
+- The transnational Waterway Monitoring System (WAMOS) started its operation in November 2019.

 - The implementation of harmonised water level forecasts is progressing well.